How To Get Employment (Job) In Saudi Arabia

 • Females who arrive at the Saudi airport have to meet their sponsor there.

 • The Saudi government works according to the Hijri calendar.
-There are chances that you may misinterpret the expiry date of your visa.
-Therefore, confirm the expiry of your work visa from the Saudi Immigration Authorities.
-Overstaying your visa may result in a fine of 10000 Saudi Riyals.
-You can even face imprisonment.
+There is a chance you may misinterpret your visa’s expiry date.
+Therefore, confirm the expiry of your work visa with the Saudi immigration authorities.
+Overstaying your visa may result in a fine of 10,000 Saudi Riyals or even imprisonment.

 • All expats must have medical insurance.
 Your employer will usually provide you with this.